dedsecurity/Bagley/README.md

 Maintenance:  Simon Kinjo
 ```

->Ded Security Bagley is an artificial intelligence tool developed by Ded Security that helps you hack
+>Ded Security Bee is an artificial intelligence tool developed by Ded Security that helps you with your search
 ---

 ## Installation